bestia-dev/GuitaraokeLeader/README.md

 It will download in the background, slowly.
 Repeat this for the songs you like to have.
 I will not make my videos generally public for now.
 Finally click on the button `Back to Guitaraoke Leader page`.
+You can also manually copy the `mp4` files to the device folder: `/storage/emulated/0/Android/data/dev.bestia.guitaraokeserver/files/videos/`.

 ## Play-flow